NicholasTMS/TT6L_G4_Requirements_Project/SRS.md

 In-scope features include:

-• Secure SSO authentication via the MMU Online Portal
+- Secure SSO authentication via the MMU Online Portal

-• Booking of medical appointments via CLiC Health
+- Booking of medical appointments via CLiC Health

-• Counselling session scheduling and history access through CLiC Counselling
+- Counselling session scheduling and history access through CLiC Counselling

-• Real-time slot visibility for both health and counselling appointments
+- Real-time slot visibility for both health and counselling appointments

-• Booking and cancellation of fitness classes via the Campus Fitness Centre
+- Booking and cancellation of fitness classes via the Campus Fitness Centre

-• Goal tracking modules for hydration, sleep, and physical activity
+- Goal tracking modules for hydration, sleep, and physical activity

-• AI-generated wellness recommendations based on user data
+- AI-generated wellness recommendations based on user data

-• Notifications and reminders via push and in-app alerts
+- Notifications and reminders via push and in-app alerts

-• Responsive web-based user interface, accessible across platforms
+- Responsive web-based user interface, accessible across platforms
+- Unified student dashboard that displays appointments, progress charts and wellness summaries
+- Cross-platform user interface optimized for web and mobile access.

 Out-of-scope for this development phase:

-• Payment handling for services
+- Payment handling for services

-• Emergency or crisis medical features (e.g., ambulance requests)
+- Emergency or crisis medical features (e.g., ambulance requests)

-• Real-time chat with medical or counselling staff
+- Real-time chat with medical or counselling staff

-• Full administrative dashboards beyond appointments viewing/editing
+- Full administrative dashboards beyond appointments viewing/editing

 ## Product Overview

 The Campus Wellness Portal is a cross-platform software system that provides Multimedia University (MMU) students with centralized, seamless access to campus health, counselling, and fitness services.
 It enables users to book and manage medical appointments, counselling sessions, and fitness classes while tracking personalized wellness goals and receiving AI-generated health insights.
 The portal integrates with MMU's Single Sign-On (SSO) for secure access and interfaces with the CLiC Health and Counselling modules as well as the Campus Fitness Centre's scheduling system.
 Designed for accessibility across both desktop and mobile devices, the platform delivers a unified, real-time dashboard that simplifies and enhances student engagement with wellness resources.

 ### Product Perspective (Relationship to Other Systems)